 Consider that in this very moment, your body is changing as it reshuffles and exchanges its atoms and molecules with the rest of the universe—and you’re doing it faster than you can change your clothes.
 In fact, the body you’re using right now as you read this article is not the same body you woke up with or even the same body that you had a few minutes ago.

-http://www.becomebodywise.net/wp-content/uploads/2017/09/bodywise_physical_therapy_pearl_district-1.jpg251735bodywisehttps://www.becomebodywise.net/wp-content/uploads/2015/12/bodywise-web-logo.pngbodywise2017-09-29 20:57:012017-09-29 20:57:01Harness Your Mind’s Power to Heal and Transform
+https://www.becomebodywise.net/wp-content/uploads/2017/09/bodywise_physical_therapy_pearl_district-1.jpg251735bodywisehttps://www.becomebodywise.net/wp-content/uploads/2021/03/bodywise-physical-therapy-portland-oregon-logo-icon-sm.pngbodywise2017-09-29 20:57:012017-09-29 20:57:01Harness Your Mind’s Power to Heal and Transform

 Article by Dr. Dan Siegel | Featured on drdansiegel.com Many leaders think the best way to make a decision is to focus on the logical, reasoning part of their minds.
 Actually, what neuroscience tells us is that there’s more to our brain than the gray matter that rests between our ears.
 Other parts of our […]

-http://www.becomebodywise.net/wp-content/uploads/2017/09/Listen-to-your-Gut.jpg250735bodywisehttps://www.becomebodywise.net/wp-content/uploads/2015/12/bodywise-web-logo.pngbodywise2017-09-28 03:16:592017-09-28 03:16:59Science Says: Listen to Your Gut
+https://www.becomebodywise.net/wp-content/uploads/2017/09/Listen-to-your-Gut.jpg250735bodywisehttps://www.becomebodywise.net/wp-content/uploads/2021/03/bodywise-physical-therapy-portland-oregon-logo-icon-sm.pngbodywise2017-09-28 03:16:592017-09-28 03:16:59Science Says: Listen to Your Gut

 It should come as a surprise to no one that physical activity and exercise is good for you.
 What may come as a surprise to many is just how good it can be.
 Research reported in the British Medical Journal last week indicates that cycling to work has extraordinary health benefits.